USPS Media Mail: What Qualifies and What Doesn't

 - You are shipping time-sensitive orders during peak holiday season

-For rate comparisons across carriers, see Compare Shipping Services or use our [TOOL PLACEHOLDER: Shipping Rate Calculator].
+For rate comparisons across carriers, see Compare Shipping Services.

 Tips for Shipping Media Mail Successfully